freedombox/FreedomBox/doc/dev/tutorial/finishing.rst

 For readability and easy collaboration it is important to follow common coding standards.
-FreedomBox uses the Python coding standards and uses the ``pylint`` and ``flake8`` tools to check if the there are any violations.
+FreedomBox uses the Python coding standards and uses the ``pylint`` and ``flake8`` tools to check if the there are any violations. ``yapf`` and ``isort`` tools are used to automatically format the code to ensure that all developers produce similarly formatted code.
 Run these tools on our application and fix any errors and warnings.
 Better yet, integrate these tools into your favorite IDE for on-the-fly checking.

 For the most part, the code we have written so far, is already compliant with the coding standards.
 This includes variable/method naming, indentation,